SomenYT/SomenYT/README.md

 - 👋 Hi, I’m @SomenYT
-- 👀 I’m interested in Java scripts like You are an idiot and more
+- 👀 I’m an average lua script lover
-- 🌱 I’m currently learning How to do good game in roblox studio or GAME OR APP to google play
+- 🌱 I’m currently learning lua still but IT DOESNT MEANS THAT I CANT WRITE SMTH ON IT!!!!
-- 💞️ I’m looking to collaborate on Innerslotch or roblox and more
+- 💞️ My dream is be developer but lol who cares?
-- 📫 How to reach me just message to help me with Java script
+- 📫 Just send me a message and say "Hi" lol.

 <!---
 SomenYT/SomenYT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.